Robyn-Smith/readme-Generator/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
-  An application that uses node.js to allow users to generate readme files with ease.
+  An application that allows the users to create readme files with ease.

   ## Table of Contents
   + [Description](#description)